-This blog tracks the progress of my main research project, which is currently a dissertation-in-progress.
-Click here to read an abridged proposal for this project, or scroll down to read my blog posts!
+This blog tracks the progress of my main research project, which is currently at the dissertation stage.
+Click here to read an abstract for this project, or scroll down to read my blog posts!
 (Click here if you can’t see them.)

 Last Wednesday I was fortunate to be one of five participants in a graduate student workshop run by the Agricultural History Society in Grand Rapids, Michigan, and I’m happy to report that my submission to the workshop won their “best essay” award!
 The award is sponsored by Yale University Press and the Yale Program in Agrarian Studies.